 Keep It Simple

 The best Jon boats should be practical, affordable, and have a pretty basic design.
 Unless you want to add custom modifications to it like incorporating a semi-V hull to navigate choppier waters or add a bowfishing platform, a basic Jon boat with a paddle and trolling motor is good enough to meet your basic needs.

 Any of the 10 brands detailed in this guide would be a great starting point.
-In the meantime, if you’re in the market for a new bay boat, check out our comprehensive review on the best bay boats for 2020.
+In the meantime, if you’re in the market for a new bay boat, check out our comprehensive review on the best bay boats.